-Individual vs customer / company conflicts are considered personal conflicts of interest and may arise in situations where an employee, director, officer or contractor has a personal interest which may influence their objective judgment at the detriment of the customer or FWD.
+Individual vs customer / company conflicts are considered personal conflicts of interest and may arise in situations where an employee or contractor has a personal interest which may influence their objective judgment at the detriment of the customer or FWD.

 Competitors Working for FWD's competitors is a conflict of interest because your loyalty is divided between both companies and you may experience a clash of interests on a variety of matters.
 In addition, working for a competitor limits your time to conduct work for FWD and creates a risk that business and products plans, or other confidential information could be revealed.
 Finances Serving as a director of a competitor or holding significant financial interest in a competing organisation presents these same sorts of risks and could also qualify as a conflict of interest.
-Additionally, when an employee, officer or director, or a member of his/her family receives improper personal benefit as a result of his/her position in the company, e.g., loans to or guarantees of such persons, etc. Relatives Hiring relatives to work for FWD is not prohibited but relatives must be evaluated and considered under the same process and criteria as other candidates.
+Relatives Hiring relatives to work for FWD is not prohibited but relatives must be evaluated and considered under the same process and criteria as other candidates.
 If you have a relative that is interested in working for FWD, speak to the HR department about them and they will instruct you on the appropriate next steps.
 Agents Steering business to specific agents or business partners can also be a conflict of interest, especially if the agent or business partner is related to you, has a relationship with you outside of work, or is a company you hold an interest in.
 Partners If you know of an agent or business partner that FWD should consider for an engagement or transaction, ensure that they undergo the same review process as every other potential third party.